MicrosoftDocs/microsoft-salescopilot-docs/articles/view-customer-communication.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

 The **Customer communication** card shows a chronological view of your interactions with a customer, including meetings.
 This card helps you catch up and gain insights into all the activities that happened for a given opportunity.
 You can see all the meetings related to the opportunity.
-For each meeting, Copilot for Sales provides AI-generated insights such as the summary, sentiment, objections, and next steps.
+For each meeting, Sales app provides AI-generated insights such as the summary, sentiment, objections, and next steps.

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/preview-note-d365.md)]